Schwenger/House-Of-Tweets/README.md

     * `--online` means: fail if rabbitmq isn't running
     * `rabbitmq_web_stomp` enables communication with the frontend
     * `rabbitmq_management` is optional, and provides [a web interface](http://localhost:15672)
+  In Windows use the rabbit-mq console shipped with the installer or the GUI.
 - useful for: running the project, running tests

 Build the frontend:
 - preconditions: none
 - execute: `make frontend` or just `make`